uvarc/rc-website/content/project/infrastructure.md

 * Apache Spark / Spark or Zeppelin Notebooks
 * See [other available packages](https://universe.dcos.io/#/packages)

-Eligible users will create their own Docker images, stored in a UVA Container Registry, and will be able to launch them on-demand.
+Eligible users will be able to select from a catalog of images, stored in a UVA Container Registry, and will be able to launch them on-demand.
 This new cluster will be attached to Qumulo storage, as well as the Globus DTN.

 More information coming soon!